 But, the platform is only in its initial stages due to Cardano’s slow rollout of certain features.
 These include smart contract implementation and the Hydra protocol.
 This latest Cardano update will allow users to create channels like the Bitcoin Lightning Network.
 This will make transactions faster and open the doors for highly scalable financial applications.

-With the release of ADAX DEX v.1, the team has implemented a centralized exchange due to a delay in the development of the DEX.
-It utilizes an order book, but the protocol does not group all transactions.
+With the release of ADAX DEX v.1, the team has implemented a centralised exchange.
+It utilises an order book, but the protocol does not group all transactions.
 Instead, it splits each order into smaller UTXOs (Unspent Transaction Output).
 These allow the protocol to avoid any potential bottlenecks.

 The CEX also allows users to stake their ADAX crypto and GERO.
 They can receive between 3% and 25% APY rewards.